 As a veteran, the military already taught you all the soft skills you need for a fulfilling career in the tech industry—you know about grit, you know about pressure, you know about deadlines, and you understand you can’t quit when it gets hard.
 At Code Fellows, we can teach you what’s left: how to “talk tech”.

-If you’re a veteran interested in learning more, give us a call—it’s what we are here for.
+If you’re a veteran interested in learning more, email us—it’s what we are here for.
 Whether you’re already experienced in tech or you’re looking to shift your career (or life) path, at Code Fellows we believe in you.